vikram-vikky2002/Expenses-Tracker-App/README.md

 # expenses_app

 A new Flutter project.
+This Project is a Front End of a Expenses Tracker Android App front-end

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is done with DART and FLUTTER

 A few resources to get you started if this is your first Flutter project: